 Hardware

-Network features I wish I had used sooner
+Network features I wish i’d used sooner

 At a glance:

-Network segmentation with VLANs
+Network segmentation

-Separate appliances and hardware firewalls
+Separate network appliances

 10 GbE wired speeds

-Mesh Wi‑Fi and Wi‑Fi 6E/7
+Mesh Wi‑Fi

-Integrated smart‑home hubs
+Integrated smart home hubs

 Editorial SiliconFeed is an automated feed: facts are checked against sources; copy is normalized and lightly edited for readers.